stianfro/blog/content/en/posts/hello-world.md

 Welcome to my blog!

-I will primarily be writing guides related to Kubernetes, OpenShift and cloud native technology with the main theme being guides and documentatio I wish I had during my work.
+I will primarily be writing guides related to Kubernetes, OpenShift and cloud native technology with the main theme being guides and documentation I wish I had during my work.